AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 gdf = gpd.read_file(shapefile)[['ISO_A2', 'geometry']].to_crs('+proj=robin')
 ```

-Also, France and Norway's ISO alpha-2 code is listed as `'-99'` for some reason, so that needs to be fixed.
+Also, France and Norway's ISO alpha-2 codes are listed as `'-99'` for some reason, so that needs to be fixed.

 ```python
 gdf['ISO_A2'][43]='FR'